antoponselvan/RecycledPlasticTracker/README.md

 ## 🧑‍💼User Story / Experience
-There are two paths in using this product:
+There are two types of users in this case:
 - Purchaser
 - Manufacturer